Nepal: Improving electricity supply and access

-To provide a clear path to the South Asian country, the Millennium Challenge Corporation asked for expert advice.
+To provide a clear path for the South Asian country, the Millennium Challenge Corporation asked for expert advice.

-The experience CPCS has in this area made it a top choice.
-It has since partnered with WSP Canada and Econoler to maximize impact on this project.
+The experience CPCS has in this area made it a top choice — especially when partnered with WSP Canada and Econoler.

 What we did

 Leading the consortium since 2016, CPCS has achieved much to put Nepal on track for sector renewal:

 - Conducted a baseline assessment of Nepal’s power sector

 - Conducted technical, financial and feasibility analyses for proposed sector projects